jladan/simple-markdown-server/README.md

 ## Features

 - [ ] Custom configuration
+    - [x] web root and static dir as environment variables
     - [ ] directory for the zettelkasten
     - [ ] styling files
     - [ ] headers and footers